Home

 One of the newest, and very popular, is the Iron Horse Hotel, just down the street from the new Harley-Davidson Museum.
 A newly renovated historic warehouse, the hotel is a mix of historic architecture and modern sophistication, biker jackets and business suits.
 Truly a hot property!

-Find the best deal, compare prices, and read what other travelers have to say about hotels in Milwaukee
+Compare prices on all Milwaukee hotels and read what other travelers have to say about them at TripAdvisor.

 Milwaukee Restaurants